Neural Operators for Forward and Inverse Potential-Density Mappings in Classical Density Functional Theory: Data Preparation and ML Methods

 \acrshort{FNO} leverages Fourier transforms to capture global spatial correlations between input and output functions.
-In contrast to \acrshort{DeepONet}, it requires that both input and output functions, $u(x)$ and $v(x)$, be defined over the same domain, $\Dset = \Dset_{in} = \Dset_{out}$.
+In contrast to \acrshort{DeepONet}, it requires that both input and output functions, $\glssymbol{ufunction}(x)$ and $\glssymbol{vfunction}(x)$, be defined over the same domain, $\Dset = \Dset_{in} = \Dset_{out}$.
 For generating the training data, these functions are discretized on a uniform grid:

 where the grid spacing $\Delta x = x_{i+1} - x_i$ is constant.
 In the application of \acrshort{FNO} to \acrshort{cDFT}, all local properties, including the density profile $\rho(x)$, the reduced background potential $\beta V_{loc}(x)$, and the one-body direct correlation function ${\corrf}(x,[\rho(x)])$, are defined on a real-space domain $x \in \Dset$ with a uniform grid spacing.
-As a result, these functions naturally satisfy the input format requirements of the \acrshort{FNO} framework.
+As a result, these functions naturally satisfy the input format requirements of the \acrshort{FNO} framework. \glssymbol{corrfoperator} is our major aim to learn, with \glssymbol{rho} and \glssymbol{corrf} being the input and output function.

-To establish the operator mapping between functions $u(x)$ and $v(x)$ within \acrshort{FNO}, the input network $\mathcal{P}$ and output network $\mathcal{Q}$ are realized through linear transformations that expand or reduce the data dimensionality:
+To establish the operator mapping between functions $\glssymbol{ufunction}(x)$ and $\glssymbol{vfunction}(x)$ within \acrshort{FNO}, the input network \glssymbol{Player} and output network \glssymbol{Qlayer} are realized through linear transformations that expand the data dimensionality: